moorepants/dissertation/_sources/davisbicycle.txt

    signal.

 Using this formulation, you can then minimize the error with respect to tau.
-The minimization requires a good guess, as the minimzing function has local minima.
+The minimization requires a good guess, as the minimizing function has local minima.
 I use both the location of the max values in the signals and finding the minimal value of the error as a function of a fixed number of tau values to get good guesses.
-See the source code for the gorey details.
+See the source code for the gory details.

 .. figure:: figures/davisbicycle/sync.*
    :width: 4in